 Is Botox safe?

 When injected by wellness professionals with relevant experience, Botox treatment is a safe and simple procedure that erases lines and wrinkles on the skin.
+In the US, Botox is FDA-approved, which emphasises its proven safety and effectiveness.

-It does have some possible side effects, including bleeding, swelling, skin redness, pain and headaches.
+It does have some possible side effects, including bleeding, swelling, skin redness, pain, and headaches [2].
 The risk of these side effects occurring can be reduced by using thinner needles and diluting Botox with saline.

-Other side effects can also occur, such as fatigue, nausea and ptosis (also known as droopy eyelid).
 Most of these conditions can be treated, and all will reduce and generally disappear over time as the effects of the Botox injections wear off.

 How long does Botox take to work?